-In the current document, we narrow our focus to the disruptive aspects of these (updated) hardware and software technologies that are most likely to impact the software development practices of the E-CAM community.
-With respect to the availability of particular hardware, we update the platforms of the current Partnership for Advanced Computing in Europe (PRACE) infrastructures.
+In E-CAM's Hardware Developments II deliverable [1], we narrowed our focus to the disruptive aspects of the hardware and software technologies that are most likely to impact the software development practices of the E-CAM community.
+We also presented a software usage and needs survey for the E-CAM community (whose results are updated here).